AlleyCH/AlleyCH.github.io/_posts/2025-06-04-compiler-knowledge.md

 			if (matches (begin, "get")) return TokenType.GET;
 			break;
   </pre></code>
-  The code above is a snippet of the scanner, it’s responsible for recognizing specific keywords like for or get and returning the appropriate token type.
+  The code above is a snippet of Vala's scanner, it's responsible for recognizing specific keywords like 'for' and 'get' and returning the appropriate token type.

-* Next is syntax analysis and the creation of the abstract syntax tree, managed by [valaparser.vala][valaparser.vala], which checks if your code structure is correct, for example, if that pesky '}' is missing.
+* Next is syntax analysis and the creation of the abstract syntax tree (AST).
+In Vala, it's managed by [valaparser.vala][valaparser.vala], which checks if your code structure is correct, for example, if that pesky '}' is missing.

   <pre><code> inline bool expect (TokenType type) throws ParseError {
   	if (accept (type)) {